HelenHelene/eportfolio/RMPP/RMPP_Unit04_Seminar.md

 <br><br>

 ### Ethical Issues in Deciding Which Option to Pursue
-Applying GDPR principles, personal information should be processed lawfully and fairly (GDPR Article 5(1)(a)).
-Additionally, GDPR emphasises the principle of “purpose limitation” (GDPR Article 5(1)(b)), meaning data collected for one specific purpose should not be used or disclosed for another purpose unless there is a lawful basis for doing so (EU, 2016).
+Applying GDPR principles, personal information should be processed lawfully and fairly (Art.
+5 GDPR, 1a).
+Additionally, GDPR emphasises the principle of “purpose limitation” (Art.
+5 GDPR, 1b), meaning data collected for one specific purpose should not be used or disclosed for another purpose unless there is a lawful basis for doing so (EU, 2016).

 **1. Privacy and Confidentiality**
 Individuals have a right to keep their personal details private.
 Granting Beth access to identifying information without appropriate authorisation could breach confidentiality.

 **2. Data Minimisation**
-Under GDPR, only data strictly necessary should be processed (Article 5(1)(c))(EU, 2016).
+Under GDPR, only data strictly necessary should be processed (Art.
+5 GDPR, 1c)(EU, 2016).
 If Beth only needs direct contact details in exceptional cases (e.g., with the individuals’ consent), providing full access to all personal data could be excessive and in breach of data minimisation requirements.

 **3. Lawful Grounds for Processing**
-GDPR dictates that personal data can only be processed if there is a valid lawful basis (Article 6)(EU, 2016).
+GDPR dictates that personal data can only be processed if there is a valid lawful basis (Art.
+6 GDPR)(EU, 2016).
 Beth’s purpose may be legitimate from a scientific standpoint, but does not automatically override privacy rights.
 <br><br>

 ### Discussion
 **1. If Ricardo is not responsible for determining allowable access, should he release the names and addresses?**
 If Ricardo merely acts as a records clerk, he should follow the official protocols of the records department.
 He should not release personal data on his own accord.
-Instead, he must defer to the department’s data controller or data protection officer, who is responsible for determining whether Beth has a legal basis or explicit permission to receive that data (GDPR Recital 74 emphasises the need for clear allocation of responsibility).
+Instead, he must defer to the department’s data controller or data protection officer, who is responsible for determining whether Beth has a legal basis or explicit permission to receive that data.

-Obedience to official procedure vs. personal persuasion.
 If an employee is not mandated to decide on data sharing, disclosing personal data is not only a potential GDPR violation but also an unethical override of established policy.
 <br><br>

 **2. Suppose Ricardo were responsible for determining allowable access to the files.
 What ethical issues would be involved in his deciding whether to grant access to Beth?**